 There is no better way to start the day than with traditional 'Aussie' tucker in the great outdoors.
 Lunch and dinner are served in relaxed undercover eating areas, or the Fettler's Iron Pot Bistro - a licensed restaurant located in lovingly restored railway carriage.
 As the end of the eve draws near guests can enjoy the delectable range of home cooked desserts, liqueurs and coffees around the camp fire at Undara Lodge.

 All the produce used at the Undara Lodge is seasonal farm fresh food, and provides guests with a unique Australian culinary adventure.
 Visitors can enjoy the breathtaking Australian wilderness along with the delectable home cooked country meals at Undara Lodge.

-The Undara Experience is also ideal for functions and groups.
+The Undara Lava Tubes experience is also ideal for functions and groups.
 Imagine your next special occasion celebrated amongst the vast Australian wilderness, with the ancient and mysterious caves and tunnels your adventure playground.

-The Undara Experience can provide the perfect backdrop for your special occasion, function, event or wedding.
+The Undara Lava Tube tour experience can provide the perfect backdrop for your special occasion, function, event or wedding.

-When will you embark on your unforgettable Undara Experience
+When will you embark on your unforgettable Undara Lava Tube Tour Experience

 - Fully licensed Restaurant and Bar serving cold Australian beer, Australian wines and espresso coffee

 - Bush Breakfast served daily at Ringers Camp

 - EFTOPS (no cash out)